trberrido/phyphox/README.md

 1. Install the web app on a server.

-2. Login.
-The first time you log in, you can enter any email address, and a code will be sent to this address.
+2. Login (click on the menu icon, top left, and chose "administration").
+The first time you log in, you must enter an email address, and a code will be sent to this address.
 The following times you want to log in, you must give the exact same email address, and a new code will be sent each time.
 There can only be one email address: once the first contact is made, it can not be easily changed.
 If different persons plan to use the same server, consider using a generic email rather than a personal one, such as those provide by yopmail for example.
 Note that after a while the system will disconnect you automatically and you will need to relogin.

 3. Go to the menu and choose Administration.
 Create your configuration (See more further down).
 Save and run.